VeryCrazyDog/Notes/Cloud Services/AWS/AWS Solution Architect Associate Exam Revision Note.md

 	* Instance size, but only apply to Amazon Linux on default tenancy.
 7. Convertible reserved instance can be exchanged during the term for another convertible reserved instance with new attributes including instance family, instance type, platform, scope, or tenancy.
 You can also modify some attributes of a convertible reserved instance the same way as standard reserved instance.
 8. Instance size flexibility is determined by the normalization factor of the instance size.
 The discount applies either fully or partially to running instances of the same instance family, depending on the instance size of the reservation, in any Availability Zone in the Region.
 The only attributes that must be matched are the instance family, tenancy, and platform.
 [Reference](https://docs.aws.amazon.com/en_us/AWSEC2/latest/UserGuide/apply_ri.html).
+9. Reserved instances do not apply to Spot instances or instances running on Dedicated Hosts.
+To lower the cost of using Dedicated Hosts, purchase Dedicated Host Reservations.

 ## Compute: EC2 Auto Scaling
 1. A running EC2 instance can be added to a new auto scaling group.